 - Supporting child care as a critical small business sector

-We hope you will join us for this important conversation to better understand that child care is not a personal issue nor a women’s issue.
+Watch this important conversation held on October 28, 2020 to better understand that child care is not a personal issue nor a women’s issue.
 It is an economic issue that must be addressed to realize a more equitable and inclusive society.